-CO Statement CO1 Explain the concept of law as well as nature, defition and sources of law.
+CO Statement CO1 Explain the law as well as nature, defition and sources of law.
 CO2 Examine the classifications of law in the present era.
-CO3 Discuss the concept of rule of law and doctrine of separation of powers.
-CO4 Investigate the concept of Judicial Activism and Judicial review.
+CO3 Discuss rule of law and doctrine of separation of powers.
+CO4 Investigate the Judicial Activism and Judicial review.
 CO5 Interprets the important precedent related to role of judiciary while interpreting law.